 Decals and signage greatly contribute to the success of recycling programs.
 Providing clear, easily recognized signs allows for easy identification of recycling points while encouraging individuals to dispose of waste in the correct containers.
 By adding images or decals to recycling sign kits, the containers highlight the function of each stream, create a simplified recycling system and minimize the possibility of cross-contamination.

-See the section on niche waste streams to see how our customers have utilized personalization to create the ideal recycling solution for their organization.
 They are also customizable to incorporate logos and messages.
 From a company crest to a full decal wraparound, recycling containers can feature personalization to fit workplace branding, corporate color schemes, and visitor or staff information.